yuanshunning/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach.rst

 --------------------------------

 In this step, the actual model will be defined and saved.
-Make sure to select Pick-it Teach as the detection algorithm on the Detection page.
+Make sure to select Pickit Teach as the detection algorithm on the Detection page.

 #.
 On the **Detection** tab go to the Teach model step and press the
    Teach Model button.